ramikhafagi96/Memory-Optimization/Report.md

 ![before-supplier-objects-count.png](./images/before-supplier-objects-count.png)

 ##### Result Of Unsubscribing From Observables
-The subscriptions have been cleaned up, however after taking a new record for the memory allocation timeline the object's didn't get garbage collected.
+The subscriptions have been cleaned up, however after taking a new record for the memory allocation timeline the object's did not get garbage collected.
 ![nothing.png](./images/nothing.png)

 To find the reason why the objects didn't get garbage collected event after unsubscribing it took some time, because I found that the problem was not in our implementation but it's a bug in an **Ionic** component which is `ion-img`, this component lazily loads images.